svanderburg/SDL_ILBM/README.md

-* By picking `1` as a lowres pixel scale factor, each pixel in the bitplane surface translates to a pixel in the converted chunky/RGB surface, breaking the aspect ratio.
+* By picking `1` as a lowres pixel scale factor, each pixel in the bitplane surface translates to a pixel in the converted chunky/RGB surface, breaking the aspect ratio for certain kinds of images.

 * By picking `2`, we can retain the aspect ratio for lowres and hires images.
-  For example, for a high resolution, non-interlaced image, the amount of scanlines are doubled.
+  For example, a lowres, non-interlaced picture is twice as wide and twice as high as the original image.
+For a high resolution, non-interlaced image, the amount of scanlines are doubled.

-* By picking `4`, we can retain the asepct ratio for super hires images.
+* By picking `4`, we can retain the aspect ratio for super hires images in addition to hires and lowres images.
+Lowres, non-interlaced images are four time as wide and four times a high as the original.

 * By picking `0`, the API attempts to find the smallest lowres pixel scale factor that retains the aspect ratio.